bitcoinben1/EasyShells/README.md

     implementation 'com.github.evilthreads669966:easyshells:beta-1.1'
 }
 ```
-3. pass your command as an argument to the shell function and initialize its' return value to response
+3. Pass your command as an argument to the shell function and initialize its' return value to response
 ```kotlin
 val response = async { shell("uptime") }
 Toast.makeText(this@MainActivity, response.await(), Toast.LENGTH_LONG).show()